swiftlang/swift-evolution/proposals/0439-trailing-comma-lists.md

 ### Allow trailing comma in all comma-separated lists

-Comma-separated lists that are not symmetric delimited could also benefit from trailing comma, condition lists, for example, which reordering is fairly common.
+Comma-separated lists that are not symmetrically delimited could also benefit from trailing comma support; for example, condition lists, in which reordering is fairly common.
-However, these lists currently rely on the penultimate element trailing comma to determine that what comes next is the last element, and some of them present challenges to rely on open/close delimiters instead.
+However, these lists currently rely on the comma after the penultimate element to determine that what comes next is the last element, and some of them present challenges if relying on opening/closing delimiters instead.

-At first sight, `{` may seem a reasonable close delimiter for `if` and `while` conditions lists, but conditions can have a `{` themselves.
+At first sight, `{` may seem a reasonable closing delimiter for `if` and `while` condition lists, but conditions can have a `{` themselves.

 ```swift
 if